Kristy-H-Thompson/readMeReadMe/README.md

 My motivation for creating this project was realizing that it takes a lot of time to create a quality ReadMe file.
 No matter how carefully I worked on my readMe file, I always forgot at least one important aspect that I should have included.
 With the prompts, this project makes creating a readMe file a breeze.
 - What problem does it solve?
  This project solves the problem of forgetting sections while creating a profesional readMe file for github projects.
+- What did I learn?
+Creating this project I learned how to use Node.js to create new files in my repository.
+I also learned about inquirer, and how it creates prompts in the terminal.
+I was impressed on the documentation that inquirer had, and I was able to follow it to create this project very easily.

  ## Technologies
  - node.js